Skip to main content

 Only schemes accessible to the current power user for the event’s tenant are displayed.

-1. Add a comment if the update requires explanation.
+1. Add a comment and a resolution (optional) if the update requires explanation.

 note